Ackee-Blockchain/reentrancy-examples/contracts/flash-loan/README.md

 - **ReentrancyGuard**: Use ReentrancyGuard in the Vault.

-By implementing these mitigations, this kind of flash loan reentrancy attack can be prevented, ensuring the security of the Vault.
+By implementing them, reentrancy attacks on the flash loan can be prevented, ensuring the security of the Vault.